 If you categorize yourself as an explorer or a traveler and don’t want to be confined in one place, then an RV or a trailer should be your pick.
 As you are always on wheels, you can easily move from one place to another.

-Small space or not enough space means that you have to decide what is worth taking and keeping.
+Limited space means that you have to decide what is worth taking and keeping.
 So you have to be a bit picky when it comes to choosing items that can be placed in a trailer.

 If you are thinking about living in a trailer, your mind must be filled with several questions.
 To help you choose the best full-time living trailer, we have addressed some questions and tried to answer them briefly.
 Go through their answers and see if it is feasible for you to live in a full-time trailer.